 One common misconception?
 That there is no surrogate mother age limit — that a woman can be a gestational carrier well past her child-bearing prime and well into her menopausal years.
 This comes from the frequently told stories of women carrying their own grandchildren into the world, but these stories don’t tell the whole truth of how old a surrogate can be in this modern family-building process.

 Below, we set the record straight on how old you can be to be a surrogate.
-Before you move forward with your own process to become a gestational carrier, it’s important that you are aware of the preliminary requirements to do so — despite what you may have heard from other sources.
+Before you move forward with your own process to become a gestational carrier, it’s important that you are aware of the preliminary requirements.

 The Generally Accepted Surrogate Age Limits